2. SIGNIFICANT ACCOUNTING POLICIES AND NOTES TO ACCOUNTS

 Unearned and deferred revenue ("contract liability") is recognised when there is billings in excess of revenues.

-Interest Income is recognised on time proportion basis taking into account the amount outstanding and the applicable interest rates and is disclosed in “other income”.
+and the applicable interest rates and is disclosed in

 (i) Borrowing Costs

 Borrowing costs that are directly attributable to the acquisition, construction or production of an asset till the date of such acquisition, construction or production is capitalized as part of the cost of that asset.
-All other borrowing costs are recognized as an expense in the period in which they are incurred
+Alt other borrowing costs are recognized as an expense in the period in which they are incurred

 (ii) RETIREMENT AND OTHER EMPLOYEE BENEFITS: